- Can I use my mobile phone in China?

 a) Documents are very important when traveling overseas and loss of them can be very troublesome; so before you depart, always make several copies of your relevant documents like passport, credit cards, flight tickets, your itinerary (we always put the cell phone number of your tour guide, travel consultant on your itinerary), bring one set of copies with you and leave one set of copies to your trusted ones back at home.

-b) Passport is only requested when you check-in at hotel or board flight, train or Yangtze cruise ship or when your tour guide remind you to bring it.
+b) Passport is only requested when you check-in at hotel or board flight, train or Yangtze cruise ship or when your tour guide reminds you to bring it.
 Otherwise, it's better to leave it in the safe of your hotel room or at the front desk.
-If you have to bring your passport with you, do put them in safe place, e.g. pocket or money belt on the inside of your clothing.
+If you have to bring your passport with you, do put them in a safe place, e.g. a pocket or money belt on the inside of your clothing.

 c) Always keep your hotel room and window closed and locked, especially when you are out.
 Never let strangers in your room unless you are sure who he or she is.